PDF Version of this Document

 Michelle Hastings, Assistant Professor of Cell Biology and Anatomy; Ph.D., Marquette University, 1998; RNA processing in neurodegenerative diseases.

-Donghee Kim, Professor of Physiology and Biophysics; Ph.D., Michigan State, 1982; Molecular physiology of potassium channels in excitable cells.
+Donghee Kim, Professor of Physiology and Biophysics; Ph.D., Michigan State, 1982; Molecular physiology of two-pore domain K+ channels and transient receptor potential A1 channel.

 Hongkyun Kim, Assistant Professor of Cell Biology and Anatomy; Ph.D., SUNY at Buffalo, 1999; Neurogenetics in C. elegans.